PoonLab/Kaphi/ConfigurationYAML.md

 Distance metrics are used to compare two trees.
 Kaphi was created to be used with the kernel distance, but many other distances are accepted (see [Distance Metrics](https://github.com/PoonLab/Kaphi/blob/master/DistanceMetrics.md)).
 Many difference distance metrics may be used in conjunction, as shown in the examples below.

-There are two ways to specify distance metrics: as a YAML dictionary (first example) or as a string (second example).
+There are two ways to specify distance metrics: as a YAML dictionary (first example) or as a string indicating a linear combination of distances. (second example).

 ```YAML
 distances: